Accept No Substitute

 The Irish banjo and mandolin is governed by Mark Repking.
 Listening to Mark play the banjo is a devil of a thing.
 His speed and skill is matched by his natural understanding of Irish melodies.
 Mark became a Dempsey after Keith introduced him to Jamie.
 One jam session and it was a done deal.

-Josh Wagner is the drums.
-Another day job connection brought Josh to the band.
+James Grafton is the drums.
 He drives the Dempseys from start to finish at every show.
-Josh brings a keen ear for arrangement and orchestration.
+James brings a keen ear for arrangement and orchestration.
 His sound can be heard throughout the Dempseys songs.

 Jamie Hill’s work on guitar wows crowds.
 His ability to connect with an audience with hard driving songs and a sense of humor is a key.
 Jamie’s years playing the bar circuit gives him the straight ahead power and experience to sing the Dempseys songs and carry the message home.
 His skill on guitar is a mix between thunder and sweet rain.